citp/privacy-policy-historical/q/qu/qua/quark.com.md

 As is true of most websites, we gather certain information automatically and store it in log files.
 This information includes Internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), referring/exit pages, operating system, date/time stamp and click stream data.

-We use this information, which does not identify individual users, to analyse trends, to administer the site, to track users' movements around the site and to gather demographic information about our user base as a whole.
+We use this information, which does not identify individual users, to analyze trends, to administer the site, to track users' movements around the site and to gather demographic information about our user base as a whole.
 Quark may use the information collected to market directly to that person.

 In some of our email messages we use a "click-through URL" linked to content on the Quark website.
 When a customer or user clicks one of these URLs, they pass through our web server before arriving at the destination web page.
 We track this click-through data to help us determine interest in particular topics and measure the effectiveness of our customer communications.
 If you prefer not to be tracked simply avoid clicking text or graphic links in the email.